How Customers Choose a Contractor Online

 Step 4: They Compare You Against 2–3 Others

-This is where a painter with a clean portfolio beats the painter with just an Instagram.
-This is where a fencing company with clear services beats the vague one.
-A concrete company with photos of real work wins over one without.
+This is where a painter with a clean portfolio and strong reviews beats the painter with a better Instagram page but no website.
+This is where a fencing company that lists their service area and services clearly beats the one with a vague "we do fencing" homepage.

 Step 5: They Call (or They Don't)